lowshow/splutter/README.md

 **Nginx port**

-This is the port from which the nginx proxy server for sludge will run
+This is the port from which the nginx proxy server for splutter will run

 **Service hostname**

-This is the base URL hostname where sludge will be accessed
+This is the base URL hostname where splutter will be accessed

 **Additional hostnames**